 Those without their own kit can hire full kit (Boat, Paddle, Spraydeck, Buoyancy Aid etc.) from the club for £5 for Club Sessions.

-If you borrow kit for use at other session such as the Wednesday night sessions at Llangollen then please ensure you are either using the kit the following Monday or return it so that others may.
-Kit hire is always in high demand on a Monday and those failing to allow it’s use on a Monday night will be charged.
+If you borrow kit for use at other sessions such as the Wednesday night sessions at Llangollen then please ensure you are either using the kit the following Monday or return it so that others may.
+Kit hire is always in high demand on a Monday and those preventing it’s use on a Monday night will be charged.

-Everyone is is welcome to come along for one taster session.
+Everyone is welcome to come along for two taster sessions.
 After that everyone is required to become a member to attend further sessions and be covered by our insurance.